Microbiome: Better Predictor of Long-Term Health Than Your Genes

 My Comments & Analysis

-These studies support the hypothesis that maintaining a healthy microbiome is critical for good health, maybe the most vital factor.
+These studies support the hypothesis that maintaining a healthy microbiome is critical for good health.
+In fact, the results from these studies suggest that maintaining a healthy gut microbiome maybe is a more important determinant of your health than your genes.
 Yet, there are many things in today’s world that harm or destroy the microbiome, far too many to list here.
-However, I want to discuss one of the most critical issues that determine the microbiome’s health, which is diversity.
+However, I want to discuss one of the most critical issues that determines your microbiome’s health, which is bacterial diversity.

 The Importance of a Diverse Microbiome

-You cannot increase your microbiome diversity by taking probiotics.
+You cannot increase your microbiome diversity by just taking probiotics.
 The only way to create greater microbiome diversity is by consuming a greater variety of plant-based foods.
 Different species of bacteria require different kinds of food.
-The two primary food groups for probiotic bacteria, consisting of thousands of other compounds, are polyphenols and dietary fiber.
+The two primary types of food probiotic bacteria require are dietary fibers and polyphenols.
 The richest source of these probiotic-friendly foods are colored vegetables and fruits, followed by grains, nuts, seeds, herbs, and spices, and let’s not forget chocolate.

 Postbiotic Metabolites